olegolt/PAF_reanalysis/README.md

     <img src="figures/code_screenshots/ML_class_9.png" alt="ML_class_9" width="1200">

-    It is strange that the authors don't report the AUC they already calculated for their 5 folds (internal validation sets), which would correctly reflect the performance of the models in their particular analysis.
-Instead, they draw 16 people again out of the set the model is trained on (AND set the random seed to 23, a seed that is not used anywhere else) and report AUC for only these 16 people.
+    We would like to note that it is somewhat unusal that the authors did not report the AUCs already calculated for their 5 folds (internal validation sets), which would have accurately reflect the performance of the models in their particular analysis.
+Instead, they opted to draw 16 individuals again, using a fixed random seed (=23).

 ## Further comments

 - The paper reports a wide range of sensitivity analyses.
 However, it is important to note that these do not affect the issues we raised above.
-For all their additional analyses, the calculated AUC and accuracy will still drop significantly as well.
+For all their additional analyses, the calculated AUC and accuracy will drop significantly as well.
-- The authors report that they randomly split the data into training and test sets.
-To replicate their exact split, we used the train_test_split() function from scikit-learn, which they also employed in their scripts.
-However, no random seed between 1 and 10,000,000 reproduced the split reported in the paper.
-If their split was indeed random, this suggests that they either used a random seed greater than 10,000,000 or, contrary to all other instances in their code, did not set a seed at all or used a different package for the split.
+- The data was randomly split into training and test sets.
+We briefly tried to replicate the employed split, using the train_test_split() function from scikit-learn, which they also employed elsewhere in their scripts.
+However, we could not replicate the exact split with random seeds between 1 and 10,000,000.
+It would be interesting to know how the split was generated.

 ## Our analysis pipeline